hollow-cube/mapmaker/modules/terraform/src/main/java/net/hollowcube/terraform/pattern/notes.md

 ## Mask "scripting"

+I THINK I WILL SWITCH THIS TO USE | AND & AS EXPECTED

 `/` can be used to OR masks together
 `|` is a pipe operator, eg takes the input from left and feeds it to right (aka AND) `!` is a not operator, eg inverts the following mask